mattpolzin/nix-idris2-packages/README.md

 that are already a part of the package set, you can include them even more readily; for example, including the `ncurses-idris` library looks like:
 `idrisLibraries = [ packageset.idris2Packages.ncurses-idris ]`.

+#### The buildIdris' function
+In addition to surfacing the `buildIdris` function, this project supports `buildIdris'`.
+The latter will attempt to do the following:
+  - Determine the package version from the `ipkg` file.
+  - Automatically add any dependencies that can be found in this package set to the `idrisLibraries` of `buildIdris`.
+  - Determine if this package is an executable or library based on whether the `ipkg` file has an `executable` property and call the appropriate `.executable` or `.library {}` attributes of the `buildIdris` result.

+This means you probably don't want to set `idrisLibraries` yourself or you will overwrite the libraries `buildIdris'` finds in the package set, but if you need to add additional libraries (perhaps not all dependencies are found in the package set) you can still do that with the `extraIdrisLibaries` argument to `buildIdris'`.

+See `examples/non-flake-build-idris-prime/` for an example using this convenience function.

 ### Using a developer Shell
 You can easily set a dev shell up with the Nixpkgs `mkShell` function.
 Pass it